Tag: comfort

 Psalm 100; Jeremiah 50:1–7; Hebrews 13:17–25

-Babylon was the of Jerusalem and Jews at the time of Jeremiah.
+Babylon was the enemy of Jerusalem and Jews at the time of Jeremiah.
 It makes sense, as Babylon had destroyed much of Jerusalem, and taken a majority of the population into exile.
-It was the big with the biggest might.
+It was the big nation with the biggest might.
 For the Jews, there was no bigger enemy.

 While God had allowed Jerusalem to fall as part of the consequence of the Jews’ turning their back on God, this didn’t spare Babylon from the consequences of its own actions.
 It’s not as if the Jews were the only ones that Babylon conquered.
 God was not going to leave them be.

 This is where Jeremiah’s oracle comes in.
 Babylon indeed would receive punishment for its actions.
-This must have provided some to the Jews, at the same time they were still dealing with their own pains.
+This must have provided some comfort to the Jews, at the same time they were still dealing with their own pains.
 They heard that God would bring consequences upon Babylon, yet they were still dealing with the consequences of their own actions.

 ※Prayer※